Key figures for 2024

 In 2017, the Bureau of Infrastructure and Transport Research Economics (BITRE) published Motorcycling Safety(Opens in a new tab/window), which explored key issues impacting the safety of motorcyclists in a road crash.
 This webpage updates some parts of the original publication and can be used alongside it.

-Data for all figures, tables and charts are sourced from the Australian Road Deaths Database(Opens in a new tab/window) (ARDD) as at July 2024.
+Data for all figures, tables and charts are sourced from the Australian Road Deaths Database(Opens in a new tab/window) (ARDD) as at August 2025 (with data current to July 2025).
 The ARDD provides basic details of road traffic crash fatalities in Australia as reported by the police each month to the State and Territory road safety authorities.

 Limitations